Dsrkblood/Dsrkblood/README.md

 - 👀 I’m interested in Web Development,
 - 🌱 I’m currently learning React/Angular/Vue,
 - 💞️ I’m looking for work as a web developer.
 - 📫 How to reach me?
-Maybe her - przemyslawzoladek1302@gmail.com
+Maybe here - przemyslawzoladek1302@gmail.com